HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_api_dev_guide/content/voltmx.os_functions_batteryapi.md

-Example
+### Example

+{% highlight VoltMx %}
-{% highlight voltMx %}//This code is used to register a battery service and deregister the service based on your battery level
+//This code is used to register a battery service and deregister the service based on your battery level
 registerBatteryService: function() {
     voltmx.os.registerBatteryService(this.mybatterychangecallback);
     var batterylevel = voltmx.os.getBatteryLevel();